-Poor or outdated integration technology is often a cause or contributor to these types of chargebacks, and while they may seem minor individually, a systemic EDI compliance problem can be so financially devastating it can cripple even the best business relationships.
+Poor or outdated integration technology is often a cause or contributor to these types of chargebacks, and while they may seem minor individually, an EDI compliance problem can be so financially devastating that it cripples even the most critical business relationships.

 Fortunately, there’s a better way to ensure EDI compliance so that EDI chargebacks happen less frequently, SLAs can be better met, and valuable relationships preserved: With an Ecosystem Integration platform, that’s flexible, modern, cloud-based, and dependable.

 By using a cloud-based EDI system, you can design, build, operate and optimize critical ecosystem integration processes.
 This means you can mature your integration solution on your terms and timeframe, always confident that your solution is flexible enough to grow as your business needs dictate.

 Such a platform brings end-to-end integration visibility across API, EDI, and non-EDI integrations, giving technical and business users equal confidence to rapidly onboard trading partners, enable integration between applications, and accelerate revenue-generating business processes.
 By having strategic, “outside-in” visibility into the critical end-to-end business flows happening across your ecosystem of partners and customers, marketplaces, and internal cloud and on-premise applications, your vital business relationships will become stronger.

 For some companies, the criticality of remaining EDI compliant and avoiding chargebacks makes it worth outsourcing all or some of this important function to a third party.
 With a true Ecosystem Integration platform, businesses have the choice of self-service, managed services, or a blended approach – ensuring complete flexibility and control over their B2B integration strategy.

 Here is how Cleo Integration Cloud makes EDI compliance easy and helps your business avoid EDI chargebacks.